-- If the release is part of a back catalog, you must select the year in which it was originally copyrighted.
+- If the release is part of a back catalog, you must select the year it was initially copyrighted.

-Sound Recording Copyright ℗ - This symbol represents the sound recording copyright for the release, here you must identify the owner of the sound recording copyright, this may be the label, artist, producer, or an un-associated party that may have rights to the copyright.
+Sound Recording Copyright ℗ - This symbol represents the sound recording copyright for the release.
+You must identify the owner of the sound recording copyright.
+This may be the label, artist, producer, or an un-associated party that may have rights to the copyright.
 In most cases, it will match the general copyright from the previous section.

 Step 3 (Tracks)

-1. Bulk Upload Audio Files (optional) - If you have multiple tracks on the release, you can upload audio for all of the tracks from the main view tracks screen by clicking on the icon for your preferred upload method (listed in order: web uploader, DropBox uploader, Google Drive uploader).
-Once uploaded, the files are loaded into our system so that they can be selected later using dropdown menus.
+Bulk Upload Audio Files (optional) - If you have multiple tracks on the release, you can upload audio for all of the tracks from the main view tracks screen by using Dropbox.
+Once uploaded, the files are loaded into our system to be selected later using drop-down menus.

-2. Edit Track - Click on the track name to begin editing that track.
+Edit Track - Click on the Edit button to begin editing a track.

 - Do not add any featuring artists or remix information in the track title.